Spectrum75/All-is-well/README.md

 # Important Note:
 I am new to linux and have recently learnt bash scripting, the above mentioned scripts are from my first attempt, so it may not be 100% correct :)
 Feel free to edit the script according to your needs and create a pull request, incase of any errors.
+PLease run the script in fullscreen mode as running the script in minimized mode causes the ascii art to get mixed up.

 # How to Execute/Run?
 Executing the scripts are pretty easy, just open a terminal session and type chmod +x (script name) and hit enter or if you prefer GUI then right click the script>properties>permissions and check "allow executing file as program".
 To launch from file manager double click the script and select "run in terminal"